zsotroav/zsotroav/README.md

 <h1 align="center">Hi, Welcome to zsotroav's GitHub profile</h1>

-I am a student testing all sorts of programming languages and creating random projects in my freetime.
-I ocasionally work on private comissions or help out in open source projects.
+I am a student messing around with all sorts of random projects in (mostly) my free time.
+I occasionally work on private commissions or help out in open source projects.

 <h2>About me</h2>